alceanicu/ro-num/README.md

  echo TranslateNumberToTxt::convert(83, '#'); // 'optzeci#şi#trei'
  ```

-# How to run tests
+# How to run tests?
 ```
 ## Open an terminal and run commands:
 cd ro-num